AlphaAmmad/Final-Year-Project-ideas/README.md

 Key Features
 •	Profile Builder: Collects user data (skills, education, experience).
 •	Job Matching: Uses NLP and APIs (LinkedIn/Indeed) to recommend internships.

+by elsa

+1. Safety & Security
+Women Safety App with Real-Time Location Sharing and SOS Integrate GPS, SMS, and emergency contacts with features like voice-activated SOS and fake call generation.

+AI-Powered Harassment Detection in Public Surveillance Use computer vision to detect suspicious behavior or crowd dynamics indicating possible harassment.

+Cyberbullying Detection System for Women on Social Media Use NLP and sentiment analysis to detect abusive or harassing messages and flag/report them.

+2. Health & Wellness
+AI Chatbot for Women’s Reproductive Health
+A virtual assistant providing information and guidance on menstrual cycles, fertility, pregnancy, and menopause.

+Mental Health App Tailored for Women
+Combine mood tracking, meditation, therapy chatbots, and community forums designed specifically for women’s issues.

+Breast Cancer Prediction Using Machine Learning
+Build an ML model trained on public datasets to predict risk based on medical history and lifestyle factors.

+3. Education & Empowerment
+Career Mentorship Platform for Women in Tech
+A platform connecting aspiring female tech students with mentors, including goal tracking, resources, and chat functionality.

+Gamified Coding App for Girls
+Design a mobile/web game that teaches programming logic to girls in a fun, age-appropriate way.

+Women in Tech Data Visualizer
+Use data scraping and visualization tools (e.g., D3.js, Tableau) to show trends, gaps, and progress in female tech participation globally.

+4. Social Impact & Inclusion
+Voice Assistant for Rural Women in Native Languages Develop a speech-enabled app in regional languages that offers agricultural, financial, and health advice to rural women.

+Platform for Women Entrepreneurs to Sell Products
+A secure e-commerce platform for women artisans to display, promote, and sell their goods with integrated payments and delivery tracking.

+Blockchain-Based Microloan System for Women
+Build a decentralized application to manage and track peer-to-peer microloans aimed at empowering women financially.

+Would you like project suggestions with more technical depth or using specific technologies (like Python, React, TensorFlow, etc.)?

 •	Auto-Application: Automatically fills and submits forms using Selenium/Playwright.
 •	Dashboard: Tracks application statuses and responses.
 Tech Stack